 Embrace imperfections with kindness.
 Tip: Replace self-criticism with affirmations like “I’m doing my best.”

-Embracing Cultural Tools for Calm
+Embracing Cultural Tools for Managing Stress

 Every culture has its own time-tested ways of finding peace.
 Let’s borrow (and adapt) them.